bmmlover/sphere-dm/README.md

 # sphere-dm
-My homeworks on data mining course.
+Python and R languages.
 Include work with Twitter API, implementation of OPTICS clustering algorithm and logistic regression with L2 regularization optimized by Newton method.